 Why physical activity in schools is so important and first steps to improving provision

-Our first Wellbeing webinar of the term will explore why physical activity is such a crucial component of mental health and wellbeing, especially for young people.
-We’ll also consider how governors and their schools can begin to improve their provision and culture.
-Featuring guest speakers Alex Ogden, Yorkshire Sport’s Development Manager for Education and School Sport, Bert Bond PhD, researcher at the Children’s Health and Exercise Research Centre (CHERC) at the University of Exeter, and Jon Smedley, founder and director of Teach Active.Sign up
+Our first Wellbeing webinar of the term explored why physical activity is such a crucial component of mental health and wellbeing, especially for young people.
+We considered how governors and their schools can begin to improve their provision and culture.
+Featuring guest speakers Alex Ogden, Yorkshire Sport’s Development Manager for Education and School Sport, Bert Bond PhD, researcher at the Children’s Health and Exercise Research Centre (CHERC) at the University of Exeter, and Jon Smedley, founder and director of Teach Active.Watch the webinar

 Resources for governors